Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Statistical Intuition

-The weight $\pi_{1}^{1 / 2}$ is chosen to ensure that the unknown $\b$ appeared in the above expectation can be replaced by $y$ using the law of iterated expectation.
+The weight $\pi_{1}^{1 / 2}$ is chosen to ensure that the unknown $\b$ appeared in the above expectation can be replaced by the observed $y$.
 Armed with the above projections of the residuals, we can decompose $\bias (\hat{\tau}_{\aipw})$ into two components by Pythagorean theorem:

-Setting $\hat{\b} \equiv 0$, so $\hat{\tau}_{\unadj} \equiv \hat{\tau}_{\aipw}$, the gist of the HOIF theory is to estimate the ``projected bias'' $\tilde{\bias} (\hat{\tau}_{\aipw}) \equiv \tilde{\bias} (\hat{\tau}_{\unadj})$ by a \emph{second-order $U$-statistic} as follows:
+Setting $\hat{\b} \equiv 0$, so $\hat{\tau}_{\unadj} \equiv \hat{\tau}_{\aipw}$, the gist of the HOIF theory is to estimate the ``projected bias'' $\widetilde{\bias} (\hat{\tau}_{\aipw}) \equiv \widetilde{\bias} (\hat{\tau}_{\unadj})$ by a \emph{second-order $U$-statistic} as follows:

-Here we adopt the $\hat{\IIFF}$ notation first introduced in \citet{robins2008higher} because $\hat{\IIFF}_{\unadj, 2, 2}$ is an estimator of the \emph{second-order influence function} of $\tilde{\bias} (\hat{\tau}_{\unadj})$.
+Here we adopt the $\widehat{\IIFF}$ notation first introduced in \citet{robins2008higher} because $\widehat{\IIFF}_{\unadj, 2, 2}$ is an estimator of the \emph{second-order influence function} of $\tilde{\bias} (\hat{\tau}_{\unadj})$.

-With $\hat{\IIFF}_{\unadj, 2, 2}$, one can construct the following covariate adjusted estimator:
+With $\widehat{\IIFF}_{\unadj, 2, 2}$, one can construct the following covariate adjusted estimator: